pktippa/learning/computer_science/programming_languages/clientJS/Redux/Redux_README.md

 * [Real World](https://github.com/pktippa/react-redux-example-real-world)

 ## Dispatch

+To change something in the state, you need to `dispatch` an `action`

 Dispatch (`dispatch()`) takes `action` as input, gets the `currentState` (first time its get populated with `INIT` action which makes sure all reducers return the default initial state ), gets the `currentReducer` -> `combination()` from the reducers combined at the application startup,